 Suffer from seasonal allergies?
 Depending on where you live, you may already be sneezing, sniffling and rubbing your itchy eyes.

-And you may be in for a whopper of a spring.
+And you may be in for a whopper of a spring — especially since spring has been arriving earlier in several regions.

 The first pollen culprit each year is typically trees.
 If rainfall was good the year before, resulting in solid tree growth, that typically means healthy trees.
 Combine that with relatively warm forecasts with no more freezing temperatures on the horizon and it's a perfect storm of pollen-filled trees.

-To check the pollen counts so far in your area, check out the National Allergy Bureau reports.
+To check the pollen counts so far in your area, visit the National Allergy Bureau reports.

-The spring allergy season has been starting earlier for years now, Dr. Clifford Bassett, founder and medical director at Allergy and Asthma Care of New York, told Weather.com
+The spring allergy season has been starting earlier for years now, Dr. Clifford Bassett told Weather.com in 2016.

 "In general over the last 10 years or more, we’ve seen an earlier start to the spring allergy season by about two weeks," Bassett said.
 "Each year is different.
 You’re mostly seeing a longer season spring through fall because of warmer temperatures."